OldManInternetz/CITS3200-Project/README.md

     $ rspec spec/.*

 This will execute all of the tests within the spec folder, and all subfolders.
 It will generate a coverage file, which shows how much of the source code is covered by testing.
 It can be found in the coverage folder.

+== ALVA Server ==

+Navigate to the project directory

+    $ cd ~/CITS3200-Project/plantsuwa

+Pull the latest from git

+    $ git pull

+Start the server (indefinitely)

+    $ rails s -d

+You can now access the server from http://alva-nix-002.alva.uwa.edu.au:3000/ (alias to be changed)

+To quit the server:

+    $ kill -9 $(cat tmp/pids/server.pid)